 The cluster’s dense, concentrated core covers 2 arc minutes of apparent sky, while its halo spans about 4 arc minutes.
 The estimated age of M28 is 12 billion years.

 The brightest stars in M28 are magnitude 15.
 The cluster contains 18 RR Lyrae variable stars, periodic variables that are used to measure galactic distances.
 These stars are commonly found in globular clusters.

 Additionally, M28 contains a suspected RV Tauri variable and a confirmed W Virginis variable with a pulsation period of 17 days.
 W Virginis variables are old, low-mass, metal-poor population II stars that exhibit variations in brightness because their instability causes their size to change.
 W Virginis stars are a subclass of Type II Cepheids and can be used to establish distances to celestial objects.

-Messier 28 was the first globular cluster discovered to contain a milisecond pulsar, a pulsating, highly magnetized rotating neutron star emitting a beam of electromagnetic radiation with a rotational period between 1 and 10 miliseconds.
+Messier 28 was the first globular cluster discovered to contain a millisecond pulsar, a pulsating, highly magnetized rotating neutron star emitting a beam of electromagnetic radiation with a rotational period between 1 and 10 milliseconds.

 The pulsar, catalogued as PSR B1821–24, was discovered in 1986 using the Lovell Telescope, a radio telescope at Jodrell Bank Observatory in Cheshire, England.

 Researchers later discovered 11 more millisecond pulsars in the same area, which makes M28 a cluster with the third largest population of pulsars, after the globular clusters Terzan 5, also located in Sagittarius, and 47 Tucanae in Tucana constellation.

 Messier 28 was one of Charles Messier’s original discoveries.
 The comet hunter first observed the cluster on July 27, 1764 and added it to his catalogue.
 He wrote: